Plinq/configurator/README.md

 ## Add simple configuration to any Ruby class

 ### Installation
-1. Add `gem 'configurator'` to your Gemfile
+1. Add `gem 'configurator2'` to your Gemfile
 2. Run `bundle`
 3. Profit